Trusted-CGI

 Why I did it?

-Because I want to write small handlers that will be 99% of the time just do nothing.
+Because I want to write small handlers that will 99% of the time just do nothing.
 I am already paying for the cheapest Digital Ocean (thanks guys for your existence) and do not want to pay additionally to Lambda providers like Google/Amazon/Azure.

 I also tried self-hosted solutions based on k3s but it too heavy for 1GB server (yep, it is, don’t believe in marketing).

-So, ‘cause I am a developer I decided to make my own wheels ;-)
+So, ‘cause I am a developer, I decided to make my own wheels ;-)

 Installation